-“People think I’m a gun nut and gun crazy, but I’m not.
+People think I’m a gun nut and gun crazy, but I’m not.
 I don’t want to hurt anybody.
 I believe the Bible teaches peace.
-But that doesn’t mean I should let them hurt me,” he said.
+But that doesn’t mean I should let them hurt me.

 That’s like saying: “I believe the Bible teaches peace.
 But I don’t actually believe in trying it for myself.”

 Imagine if Jesus had said, “My way is peace, and how dare you lay a finger on me, Pilate!
 I’m locked and loaded, baby!”